alphagov/govuk-developer-docs/source/manual/deploying.html.md

 - Check what you will be deploying.
 If there's other people's code to deploy, ask them whether they're okay for the changes to go out.
 - Check if there's a deploy note for the application, to see if there are any special instructions or reasons not to deploy.
 Individual app deploy freezes are usually announced here.
 - Check in `#govuk-deploy` if someone's already in the process of deploying the app.
 This is particularly important for Puppet where there is a delay of 30 minutes between staging and production deployments.
 Deployments attributed to "Jenkins" are AWS automated deployments and can be ignored for this purpose.
-- Announce in `#govuk-deploy` of your intention to deploy, and in `#govuk-2ndline` if you anticipate your release causing any issues.
+- Announce in `#govuk-2ndline` if you anticipate your release causing any issues.

 ### 4. Deploy to staging